My big idea: build a shelf for above our bed, and then decorate said shelf for Christmas. Brad LOVES when I come up with these ideas.

 Can you tell that I need deadlines?

-Anyway, here she is all decked out for Christmas.
+Anyway, here she is all decked out for the Christmas holiday season.

 I decorated the shelf with things I already had, so other than the materials to make the shelf, I didn’t spend any extra money.

-The trees are typically displayed on my late grandparents’ buffet in our dining room, but I thought they’d look good on the shelf this year.
+The Christmas trees are typically displayed on my late grandparents’ buffet in our dining room, but I thought they’d look good on the shelf this year.
+Kinda giving off that white Christmas vibe.

 I picked up this $25 flocked wreath four years ago during a Shop Small Saturday sale at Gehlhausen, a florist in Brad’s hometown.